 For our proposed Bayesian method, the choices of hyperparameters are $c_1=c_2=d_1=d_2=0.1$, $\sigma_b^2=10^2, \nu=4, \bS=\bI_3$ and $R=5$.
 Except for $R$, all the other choices of hyperparameters lead to weakly informative priors.
 The above choice of $R$ seems to work well both in simulations and real data applications.
-We collect 10000 MCMC samples and consider the last 5000 as post-burn-in samples for inferences.
+For all the Bayesian methods (i.e., ST2N, and STGP), we collect, 10000 MCMC samples and consider the last 5000 as post-burn-in samples for inferences.
 The other competing methods are not designed for vector-valued image predictors, nor in a multi-group setting.
 Hence, we consider $D_{i,1}(\bv)$, $D_{i,2}(\bv)$ and $D_{i,3}(\bv)$ as three separate image predictors and fit the models for each group separately.
-We also compare our method with STGP, LASSO and functional principal component analysis (fPCA) \citep{jones1992displaying} based on mean squared error $\frac{1}{3p}\sum_{j=1}^p\sum_{g=1}^3\|\hat{\bbeta}_g(\bv_j)-\bbeta_{0,g}(\bv_j)\|_2^2$.
+We also compare our method with STGP, LASSO, and functional principal component analysis (fPCA) \citep{jones1992displaying} based on empirical mean integrated squared error (EMISE) = $\frac{1}{3p}\sum_{j=1}^p\sum_{g=1}^3\|\hat{\bbeta}_g(\bv_j)-\bbeta_{0,g}(\bv_j)\|_2^2$.
 The fPCA estimates are obtained as follows.
-After smoothing the images using {\tt fbps} function of {\tt refund} package \citep{refund}, eigendecomposition of the sample covariance is computed.
-After that lasso regularized principal components regression is performed.
-The leading eigenvectors that explain 95\% of the variation in the sample images are used to get the final estimate. {\tt glmnet} is considered to fit the LASSO penalized regression model \citep{friedman2017package}.
-We also compare with group-LASSO and PING, which are not presented as their performances are similar to LASSO and STGP respectively.
+After smoothing the images using {\tt fbps} function of {\tt refund} package \citep{refund}, the eigendecomposition of the sample covariance is computed.
+After that, lasso regularized principal component regression is performed.
+The leading eigenvectors that explain 99\% of the variation in the sample images are used to get the final estimate.
+To fit the LASSO penalized regression model, we applied the {\tt glmnet} package \citep{friedman2017package}.
+We also compare with group-LASSO and PING \citep{roy2021spatial}, which are not presented as their performances are similar to LASSO and STGP respectively.